Robert Peel (historian): Career

 His first book, Christian Science: Its Encounter with American Culture, was published in 1958.
+Theologian Cornelius J. Dyck described Peel's approach as "partisan but gentle, the intention is apologetic but without either alienating the reader or making a wild-eyed convert out of him".
+The book examines the broader cultural context of Eddy, especially in comparison to Amos Bronson Alcott, who Peel believed was somewhat of an anomaly in the post-Civil War period.
+Peel also exaimines the role of Science and Health in Christian Science theology.
 His extensive research into the life of Mary Baker Eddy, founder of the Christian Science church, culminated in his biographical trilogy, Mary Baker Eddy: The Years of Discovery (1966), Mary Baker Eddy: The Years of Trial (1971), and Mary Baker Eddy: The Years of Authority (1977), first published by Holt, Rinehart and Winston, then by the Christian Science Publishing Society.
 Peel was a Christian Scientist all his adult life, although he was said to have become estranged from the church in later years.

 Reception

-Theologian Cornelius J. Dyck described Peel's approach in Christian Science: Its Encounter with American Culture (1958) as "partisan but gentle, the intention is apologetic but without either alienating the reader or making a wild-eyed convert out of him".

 Reviewing Mary Baker Eddy: The Years of Discovery, Charles S. Braden wrote in 1967: "Despite the impressive apparatus of scholarship employed, Mr. Peel's book must be taken for what it really is, an exceedingly clever piece of propaganda in support of the official view of the life of Mrs. Eddy.
 As such it is probably the most effective that has yet appeared."
 According to historian James Findlay, Peel was "highly sympathetic" to Eddy; the result was a "flat, one or two-dimensional image that remains unreal".
 Despite this, Findlay viewed The Years of Discovery as a "substantial addition to the literature on American religious history".

 In the New York Times Book Review in 1978, Martin E. Marty wrote that Peel's work had "begun to break the barriers between apologists and critics".
 Raymond J. Cunningham, a history professor, described Peel the following year as a "painstaking and imaginative scholar" and the final book of Peel's trilogy a more balanced picture of Eddy, but noted his "uncomfortably reverential" approach and special pleading to resolve "doubtful points in favor of the subject".
 Cunningham concluded nevertheless that the work was an important achievement.
 Biographer Carol Dickson noted that "Peel seeks to ignore controversies completely by confining discussions of conflicting evidence and questions of reliability to his notes."